Dragon (Dungeons & Dragons): Sapphire dragon

-The sapphire dragons prefer subterranean domains.
+Sapphire dragons prefer subterranean domains.
 While most of the territory above their realms belong to the emerald dragons, they keep a small portion of the surface area as their own as well as the extensive caverns beneath the tropical jungles.
 Of all dragonkind, perhaps the sapphire dragon clans are the most militaristic.
 They fervently protect their territory from outsiders, going so far as to distrust anyone who even gets close to their borders.
 As most of the territory that interests the sapphire clans is below the ground, they rarely come into conflict with other dragon clans unless they attempt to take caverns currently in use.
 Only the black dragons compete with them for the tropical underground, and even they are wary of going into direct conflict with the armies of the sapphire clans.